 A: Being placed on probation means that your current cumulative grade point average is below the minimum required GPA.
 If you do not raise your cumulative GPA to the required minimum of 2.0, it will not be possible to graduate.
 Northwest University wants to help make sure you will be able to graduate.
 When your grades are too low, you are placed on probation so you will know that your grades are too low so you can seek the help you need to get your academic career turned in the right direction.

 Q: What do I have to do to get off probation?

 A: You must raise your cumulative grade point average to the required level, depending on the number of hours you have earned.
-If you have earned between 1-29 credit hours, your grade point average must be at least 1.7.
-If you have earned between 30-59 credit hours, you grade point average must be at least 1.9.
-If you have earned 60 or more credit hours, your grade point average must be at least 2.0.
+Per Northwest University policy, your cumulative grade point average must be at least 2.0.
 Remember, in order to graduate, both your cumulative grade point average and your grade point average in your major must be at least 2.0.

 Q: Is there anyone who can help me while I’m on probation?